 Our satins are always made from polyesters rather than viscose as viscose has a far greater impact on the environment as it's processed with huge amounts of acid chemicals.
-Sadly because most viscose comes from developing countries much of the waste from production is dumped into rivers which often severely damages entire ecosystems.
-Plus no silk is found in our satins either so no worms are boiled alive!
+Sadly because most viscose comes from lower income countries much of the waste from production is dumped into rivers which often severely damages entire ecosystems.
+Plus no silk is found in our satins either so no worms are boiled alive.

 Although PU (polyeurothane) is made from petrochemicals, turning animal hides into leather is a much more energy intensive, nasty and polluting practice.
 When you take into account how much energy it takes to bring up a cow nevermind the messy business of tanning its skin the environmental benefits of leather are pretty low.
 Although not an ideal alternative environmentally, we feel PU is clearly the less of two evils.